 If you pay by mail and would like a receipt, please include a self addressed stamped envelope and we will return a paid receipt to you.
 If you are a walk in customer a receipt will be provided to you.

 May I pay several bills with one payment?

 Yes.
 However, if you do, please check to be sure you’ve added all the appropriate amounts correctly, so your payments will not be delayed in processing.
 Please remember to include a copy of your bills for each property bill you pay.

 Delinquent Tax Bills:

-Pursuant to KRS 424.130, the City of Elkton publishes a list of names of all delinquent property taxpayers once each year, preceded by a half-page advertisement informing the public of this publication as well as listing the city’s website URL where the delinquent taxpayer list may be viewed for 30 days.
+Pursuant to KRS 424.130, the City of Elkton publishes a list of names of all delinquent property taxpayers once a week for three (3) consecutive weeks.
 For each name that is published, a fee of $5.00 will be added to the delinquent property tax bill to offset the cost of publication.
 Any questions shall be directed to Elkton City Hall, 71 Public Square, PO Box 578, Elkton, Kentucky or by phone at 270-265-9877 during normal business hours of Monday-Friday; 7:30 am to 4:00 pm.